 All children are encouraged to participate in lunchtime and after-school clubs.

 How accessible is the school environment?

-We have a full Accessibility Plan in place and as such we consider our environment to be fully accessible to all pupils.
+We have an Accessibility Plan in place and as such we consider our environment to be fully accessible to all pupils.
 We have wheelchair access and disabled toilet facilities.
 We are vigilant about making reasonable adjustments, where possible and continually review the needs of children.